-The Hazard Mitigation Grant Program (HMGP) Elevation Program is a $100 million dollar FEMA-funded reimbursement program designed to assist homeowners in affected communities with the elevation of their primary single-family residences to meet requirements of the flood insurance risk maps and State and local ordinances.
+The Hazard Mitigation Grant Program (HMGP) Elevation Program is a FEMA-funded reimbursement program designed to assist homeowners in affected communities with the elevation of their primary single-family residences to meet requirements of the flood insurance risk maps and State and local ordinances.
 As a mitigation program, the primary objective of the HMGP Elevation Program is to encourage and financially assist in the elevation of primary single-family homes to reduce the risk of loss of life and property from a future storm.

 The program is limited to the Sandy-impacted counties of Atlantic, Bergen, Cape May, Essex, Hudson, Middlesex, Monmouth, Ocean and Union.
 There are no income limits for this program and a property need not have been damaged by Superstorm Sandy to qualify.

 Eligible applicants can receive reimbursement of up to $30,000 for elevations on existing homes.
 Homeowners can use any elevation contractor registered in New Jersey that is qualified to do the work.
-Elevation construction may not begin until FEMA has determined that the project is eligible for funding and the applicant has received a letter from the NJ Department of Environmental Protection specifically authorizing the elevation construction.
+Elevation construction may not begin until FEMA has determined that the project is eligible for funding and the applicant has received approval from the NJ Department of Environmental Protection specifically authorizing the elevation construction.

 Please note the following HMGP requirements:

 - No elevation construction may begin prior to approval from FEMA.
 Repairs needed to make the home structurally sound are acceptable prior to authorization.

 - FEMA ultimately determines project eligibility for this program.

 - The HMGP Elevation Program is a reimbursement program.